MY TEACHING PHILOSOPHY

 3. to create conditions for the development of competent, progressive, and critical educators and leaders prepared for a globalizing society; and

-4. to facilitate a heightened awareness of the power dynamics in the classroom and society in general, acknowledging oppressions that have taken place and are continuously present, and of the efforts to build a respectful work and learning community.
+4. to facilitate awareness of the power dynamics in the classroom and society in general, acknowledging oppressions that have occurred and are continuously present, and of the efforts to build a respectful work and learning community.

 1. to broaden learning journeys beyond our national borders so that we may critically examine and participate in education and community development practices;